markgw/uh-nlp19/docs/day7/index.md

 ### Exercise 2.1: Using the dot product to rank documents

 Suppose you have the query *'retail wages'*.
 Rank the documents by relevance to this query by getting the dot product of the query by the doc-term matrix.
+To convert the query string into a vector, use the `transform()` method of the vectorizer you created in the previous exercise.
+Remember that the vectorizer expects a list of strings.

 Use `numpy`'s [`dot()`](https://docs.scipy.org/doc/numpy/reference/generated/numpy.dot.html)
 to compute dot products.